 Though the court of public opinion largely changed its stance on cannabis use, the Texas court of law has not.
 Possession of marijuana in Texas is still a big deal, and this charge can cause a law-abiding citizen to spend valuable time behind bars while being forced to pay expensive court-mandated fines.
 If you are found with marijuana flower, edibles, THC concentrates, or any other form of cannabis, you will need to contact a defense attorney immediately.

-Serving Denton County, Cooke County, Grayson County, Collin County, Dallas County, Tarrant County, Wise County, and many other communities in Texas, The Law Offices of Richard C. McConathy can help you defend your rights if you are ever accused of being in possession of marijuana.
+Serving Denton County, Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+The Law Offices of Richard C. McConathy can help you defend your rights if you are ever accused of being in possession of marijuana.
 Our law firm has years of experience helping Texans defend their freedom and rights in a court of law, and we are more than capable of leading our clients to favorable outcomes.
 If you have been charged with this crime, you may be able to avoid a conviction if you have the right legal counsel.
 Contact our law office at (940) 222-8004 for a free consultation.